Rich Reel

 When I sense interest, I organize a

-Newer Caller Workshop and Hoedown for local budding talent.
+Newer Caller Workshop for local budding talent.

 Calling is just one aspect of square dancing that has been an important catalyst for my own personal growth and